ECAD for Residential Homes

 ECAD audits are required by City Code 6-7 for homes that do not meet any of the exemptions or variances.
 All ECAD audits are conducted by ECAD Energy Professionals certified as a BPI Building Analyst or a RESNET Home Energy Rater.
-Home performance companies perform “free home energy analysis” to recommend energy efficiency improvements that may exempt the property from the City code.
-A list of Registered Contractors is available.
+Whereas participating contractors will assess the homes of customers interested in participating in the Home Energy Savings rebate program and recommend energy efficiency improvements.
+Participation in the Home Energy Savings program is voluntary and completed rebate projects may exempt the property from the ECAD ordinance for 10 years.

 What is Austin Energy’s role with the ECAD audits and the ECAD ordinance?

 The Austin City Council appointed Austin Energy to implement and manage the Austin City Code Chapter 6-7 ECAD ordinance.
 Austin Energy verifies that ECAD auditors are certified as RESNET Raters or BPI Building Analyst Professionals and registers them as qualified ECAD auditors.
 Austin Energy also collects and maintains ECAD audit records.

 Where are the results of the ECAD audits stored?